 Lilla and I think that if women built it, our train will last 10 years longer!
 And it’ll look better!
 Flowers painted on the side!

 I was born in Manila, Phillipines but came here when I was 3 years old.
-I go back every year to visit -- but I don’t speak Tagalog, I’m all-American.
-Hopefully next year I’ll be going for a month with my dad - that’s why I’m working so much overtime.
+I go back every year to visit — but I don’t speak Tagalog, I’m all-American.
+Hopefully next year I’ll be going for a month with my dad – that’s why I’m working so much overtime.
 I work 60 hours/week.
-I have a lot of god-kids -- my sisters are in Texas and Northridge.
+I have a lot of god-kids.
+My sister is in Texas and my other sister in Northridge.